The Community Cat Program

 You can start helping community cat colonies in your area right now by making a donation to our Trap/Neuter/Return program.

 TNR is by appointment only.
-If you are trapping yourself, please call our clinic at 520-881-0321 to determine surgery availability based upon your planned trapping schedule.
+Cats must be in humane traps for TNR services – no crates or carriers.
+If you are trapping yourself, please call our clinic at 520-881-0321 to determine surgery availability based on your planned trapping schedule.
+You must make an appointment BEFORE trapping cats.
 HSSA will work with all trappers to determine a convenient surgery date for the trapper based on our surgery availability.
-At this time we cannot accept unscheduled cats for TNR.
-If you need assistance with trapping and transport, you can contact and coordinate with the Community Cat Program Manager at afahey@hssaz.org or call (520) 327-6088 x186.
+At this time, we cannot accept unscheduled cats for TNR.
+If you need assistance with trapping and transport, you can contact the Community Cat Program at communitycats@hssaz.org or call (520) 327-6088 x186.

 Cats must be in humane traps, one cat per trap.
-HSSA recommends using humane Tru-Catch traps.
+HSSA recommends using humane Tru-Catch traps or Tomahawk traps.
 Cats must also be at least 2 months old and weight 2 pounds.
 There can be a limit of surgeries per appointment.
 Call the clinic to determine a date for multiple cat TNR appointment availability.

 Where can I get a trap?